+*The density was calculated by dividing the number of open POS in the surveyed area by the total area surveyed in km2.

 4. Discussion

-Our results show that 76% of the POS located near secondary schools in Warsaw exposed customers to various forms of advertising and promotion of cigarettes, e-cigarettes, and HTPs in contravention of Polish law.
+In this study, 76% of POS located near to secondary schools in Warsaw exposed customers to various forms of advertising and promotion of cigarettes, e-cigarettes, and HTPs in contravention of Polish law.

-The most common types of advertising and promotion were product displays,merchandising and objects which bear the logos and names of cigarette brands.
-While eight in 10 POS displayed visibly the products without contravening the law, almost six in ten POS visibly carried branded objects such as change and counter mats, in violation of the law.
-When considering only direct advertising of cigarettes, e-cigarettes, and HTPs inside the POS through posters, banners or video screens, about one in five observed POS advertised at least one of these products in contravention of the law.
-HTPs were the most frequently advertised form of tobacco at POS, despite their still marginal consumption among the Polish adult population (0.4% in 2019) [19].
+The most common types of advertising and promotion were product displays and merchandising and objects bearing the logos and names of cigarette brands.
+While approximately, eight in 10 POS displayed products without contravening the law, almost six in 10 POS visibly carried objects branded with logos, such as change and counter mats, in violation of the law.
+When considering only direct advertising of cigarettes, e-cigarettes, and HTPs inside the POS through posters, banners or video screens, about one in five of the POS observed advertised at least one of these products in contravention of the law.
+HTPs were the most frequently advertised form of tobacco at POS, despite their marginal consumption among the Polish adult population (0.4% in 2019) [19].

-A 2019 study in Łódź, Poland [20], shows that all POS in the city advertised and promoted tobacco products and e-cigarettes in violation of Polish law, primarily through branded objects but secondly through direct advertising.
-Our study results and Łódź's may suggest that the tobacco and nicotine industry is aggressively promoting its products to youth at POS, particularly HTPs in Warsaw.
+A 2019 study in Łódź, Poland, showed that all POS in the city advertised and promoted tobacco products and e-cigarettes in violation of Polish law, primarily through the presence of objects branded with logos but secondly through direct advertising [20].
+This study and the results of our study suggest that the tobacco and nicotine industry is aggressively promoting its products, particularly HTPs, to youth at POS in Warsaw.
 Judging by the proportion of POS advertising flavored products, flavorings seem to be central to the marketing of e-cigarettes and HTPs, but not necessarily of cigarettes.

-A 2019 study carried by the National Institute of Public Health of Poland (NIPH) puts into perspective the importance of our findings because it shows that POS are a significant source of exposure to advertising for teenagers.
-The study indicates that about 25%, 19%, and 15% of Polish students 15-18 years of age recall having been exposed to cigarette, e-cigarette, and HTP advertising, respectively.
-Among those exposed to advertising, 34.6%, 18.9%, and 20.7% reported that the exposure to each of these products´ advertising happened at the POS [21].
-In the case of e-cigarettes and HTPs, the advertising showed flavored products.
-Although our study does not measure the actual exposure of youth to advertising at POS, it finds that almost half of the POS advertise or promote HTPs inside.
+A 2019 study carried out by the National Institute of Public Health of Poland (NIPH) provides context to our study as it showed that POS are a significant source of exposure to advertising for teenagers.
+The study indicated that approximately 25%, 19%, and 15% of Polish students aged 15–18 years old recall having been exposed to cigarette, e-cigarette, and HTP advertising, respectively.
+Among those exposed to advertising, 34.6%, 18.9%, and 20.7% reported that the exposure to each of these the advertising for each of these products happened at a POS [21].
+For both e-cigarettes and HTPs, the advertising showed flavored products.
+Although our study does not measure the actual exposure of youth to advertising at POS, it did find that almost half of the observed POS advertise or promote HTPs inside.
 This figure contrasts with the reported 20.7% of exposure at POS in the NIPH study.
-This is possibly due to the increase in HTP marketing since the NIPH was conducted.
-The market share by value of HTPs in Poland was estimated at 5% of the total tobacco market by the end of 2020 and Poland is considered to be one of the markets with high potential for these products in Europe [22].
+This is possibly due to the increase in HTP marketing since the NIPH study was conducted.
+The market share by value of HTPs in Poland was estimated to be 5% of the total tobacco market at the end of 2020 and Poland is considered to be one of the markets with high potential for these products in Europe [22].

-The findings of the “Report from a nationwide survey on attitudes towards tobacco smoking” prepared for the Chief Sanitary Inspectorate (CSI) in Poland in 2019 also confirm our results concerning POS as a powerful means of exposure to advertising in Poland.
-CSI found that about 15% of all smokers and 15% of non-smokers were exposed to cigarette advertisements inside POS, and exposure at POS was the most frequent form of tobacco marketing [23].
+The findings of the “Report from a nationwide survey on attitudes toward tobacco smoking” prepared for the Chief Sanitary Inspectorate (CSI) in Poland in 2019 are aligned with our results on POS providing a powerful method of exposure to advertising in Poland.
+The CSI found that about 15% of all smokers and 15% of nonsmokers were exposed to cigarette advertisements inside POS, and exposure at POS was the most frequent form of tobacco marketing [23].